MRT GoMRTGo

 • a concession card, if eligible

-Whichever you choose, use the same card to tap in and tap out.
-Switching cards partway through a journey breaks the trip and can lead to an incorrect fare.
+Use the same card to tap in and tap out — switching cards partway through breaks the trip and can produce an incorrect fare.

-Because the charge follows distance rather than the number of vehicles, a route with an extra transfer is not automatically more expensive than a direct one.
-That frees you to pick the journey that is quickest or least stressful, rather than the one that simply looks like it avoids changes.
+No. Because the charge follows distance rather than the number of vehicles, a route with an extra transfer is not automatically more expensive than a direct one.
+That frees you to pick the quickest or least stressful journey — see how to choose the best MRT route — rather than the one that simply avoids changes.

 See the fare before you ride